-B Street Band Pulls Out Of Trump Inauguration, Drop Out Despite Signing Contract Agreement
+B Street Band Pulls Out Of Trump Inauguration, Despite Contract Agreement

 “It just a job to us.
 We’re just trying to hold up a contract.
 We’re not trying to prove anything.
 We’re just a fun band…I never thought the distortion of what we do as a band would’ve been so intense.
 We would’ve never got involved in this if I knew how this would turn out.
 I would trade in all the support and publicity just to back to where we were four months ago.”

 Forte speaking to Fox News, admitted that performing at the party was something that the rock music icon would never have endorsed.
 The Born in the USA like many other celebrities was a vocal critic of Mr. Trump.
-In an interview with the Rolling Stone last year, the 67 singer-songwriter called Donald Trump a moron who was pushing the dangerous ideas of the alt-right movement and white nationalism.
+In an interview with the Rolling Stone last year, the 67-year-old singer-songwriter called Donald Trump a moron who was pushing the dangerous ideas of the alt-right movement and white nationalism.

-[ Featured Image by Carterdayne/ iStockPhoto]
+[Featured Image by Carterdayne/iStockPhoto]